 Start right now!

-Any project benefits from doing the most risky bits first.
+Any project benefits from doing the riskiest bits first.
 In IoT the business case might be the hardest.
 Although it can be tempting to dive into the awesomeness of the LoRaWAN technology.
 Testing your business model might be the right step now.
 There is a ton of documentation for startups and corporates on how to test the market.
 Do that first!

 After securing funding, testing the market or being highly confident of releasing something that makes sense; continue this process by designing the full solution in detail.
 In most cases, it is not smart to iterate from the initial prototype.
 Start from scratch and design for production.
-Make yourself aware on how the technical capabilities of LoRaWAN relates to the key drivers in your business case.For example if your use case depends highly on the low power part, make sure to incorporate this in your design.
+Make yourself aware of how the technical capabilities of LoRaWAN relate to the key drivers in your business case.For example, if your use case depends highly on the low power part, make sure to incorporate this in your design.
 Draft realistic scenarios on how your product will work in the field taking into account different Spreading Factors and potential OTA Firmware Updates which consume quite some energy.There are many companies that can help with this part.
 Acknowledging the fact that getting started with LoRaWAN products and “getting finished” are two very different concepts which require different competences and in the end will save you a lot of time and money.
 Get inspired on our Marketplace